kshitijl/wedding-website/index.md

 ##### Flying
 The closest airports are SFO and OAK.
 You can take the BART to Berkeley from either.

+##### Getting around
+It's easy to get around with Uber and BART, so you don't need to rent a car unless you really want to.

 ##### Lodging
 We recommend you get an AirBnb.
 If you're worried about finding a place to stay, hit us up and we'll find a way to house you\!